nasa/Common-Metadata-Repository/search-app/docs/api.md

   * `atom`      "application/atom+xml"
   * `umm_json`  "application/vnd.nasa.cmr.umm+json"
   * `stac`      "application/json; profile=stac-catalogue"

+`atom` and `json` formats are only supported for retrieval of the latest collection/granule revisions (i.e. without specifying a particular revision).

+`stac` format is only supported for retrieval of the latest granule revisions (i.e. without specifying a particular revision).

 The following extensions and MIME types are supported by the `/concepts/` resource for the variable, service, tool  and subscription concept types: